-Figure 6-11: IP Transmit (SFP B) (IP ST 2022-6 Mode)
+Figure 6-11: IP Transmit (SFP B) (IP 2022-6 Boot Mode)

 The histogram shows the interval timing distribution of the packets being generated (each second) - that is: the number of packets being generated each second, against the deviation of each packet interval from the expected interval time.
 Transmission status information and prompts are also displayed at the bottom of the window.
-Hover over this status information to display a tooltip detailing the Current Transmit Parameters, see the section "Network Settings" on the next page for more information.
+Hover over this status information to display a tooltip detailing the Current Transmit Parameters, see the section Network Settings for more information.